-Main VPN Protocols and their Encryption Methods
+Main VPN Protocols and Their Encryption method

-Now that we got encryption protocols out of the way, let’s take a look at some of the most well known VPN protocols and the encryption standards they use.
+Now that we got encryption protocols out of the way, let’s take a look at some of the most well-known VPN protocols and the encryption standards they use.

-Here are the five most well known VPN protocols.
+Here are the five most well-known VPN protocols.
 We will explain the basics of each of these elements.